 It is a nasty cycle that is difficult to break out of even with a good support system around the person.

 Loneliness certainly can make things much worse and if they are lonely they likely have zero support around them.
 I can honestly say that my lowest points, including when I needed to be hospitalized were caused by exactly this.
 This was what started it but lots of other things joined in to beat me down.
-Things like feeling hopeless, destroyed self-esteem, drained of energy, losing the desire to do anything.
-The worst is feeling empty, even when surrounded by beauty and joy.
-Eventually, Loneliness makes the depression start to feel so heavy and added with the emptiness it brings even more depressed thoughts and it eventually becomes overwhelming.
+Abandonment causes PTSD symptoms in me, I believe it is caused by issues in childhood and made worse by a lifetime of rejection.
+Feeling hopeless, destroyed self-esteem, extreme anxiety, sleeping a one or two hours and being awakened by panic attacks, drained of energy, losing the desire to do anything are just some of the painful symptoms.
+The worst is feeling empty and cold, even when surrounded by beauty and joy and sitting outside in the heat.
+Eventually, loneliness makes the depression start to feel so heavy and added with the emptiness, it brings even more depressed thoughts and it eventually becomes overwhelming.
 Then it gets worse.

 I believe spending a lot of time alone has worsened the anxiety.
 It is also the cause of my psychosis and the reason it comes back.
 When I am with someone, especially someone I feel very close to, my anxiety is noticeably better and I don’t see or hear things that are not there as much.